Thursday, 20 June 2013

 And Starfall is also the name of a provincial community on the planet Dayan (Anderson, Flandry's Legacy, New York, 2012, p.
 43).

 When Anderson wrote A Stone In Heaven (collected in Flandry's Legacy), did he forget that he had already placed a "Starfall" on Hermes?
+(Addendum, 2 Sept 2017: No, because the Hermetian Starfall is also named in A Stone In Heaven.)
 In any case, it is a place name that is likely to be used more than once.

 Both of these passages merit rereading, and quoting, at greater length - but a series of posts on Anderson's works cannot comprise endless quotations.
 I can only refer page viewers to the works themselves.
 Maia, rising from Daybreak Bay, shines westward over the Palomino River and down Olympic Avenue to Pilgrim Hill.
 From her balcony, the Duchess looks down to the bay and the Auroral Ocean while a colorful, singing nidiflex flies past.